 Criteria for program eligibility in this study have changed from those used in prior studies.
 In the current study, a household is eligible to receive an incentive loan if (i) ownership of cultivable land is less than or equal to 50 decimals or (ii) any household member has missed a meals in the previous week.
-In prior studies, a household was eligible if (i) ownership of cultivable land was less than or equal to 50 decimals and (ii) any household member has missed.
+In prior studies, a household was eligible if (i) ownership of cultivable land was less than or equal to 50 decimals and (ii) any household member had missed a meal in the previous year.
 Since prior findings were based on the second eligibility criteria, we plan to conduct our analysis on